anthonyhfm/kowe/README.md

 # Compose WebView

 The **Compose WebView Library** allows you to integrate WebViews into your **Compose Multiplatform** app, providing access to native WebView components on each platform, such as `android.webkit` for Android and `WKWebView` for iOS.
-This enables you to seamlessly display web content within your app, using the native WebView implementations of each platform to ensure optimal performance and user experience.
+This enables you to seamlessly display web content within your app, using the native WebView implementations of each platform with a unified API to ensure optimal performance and a great user and developer experience.

 ## Usage